threefoldfoundation/www_threefold_io/content/home/index.md

 There are many ways to be part of our mission to create a more open, autonomous, and interconnected digital world.
 Farming is just one pillar of our ecosystem.
 <br>
-plore all the products that are driving this transformation.
+Explore all the products that are driving this transformation.

 </div>